-Swaption, as the word suggests, is a combination of the words Swap and Option.
-It is an option to avail of a swap, such as interest rate swap, going ahead.
+As the word suggests, Swaption is a combination of the words Swap and Option.
+It is an option to avail of a swap, such as an interest rate swap, going ahead.
 Or, we can say it gives buyers’ a right but not the obligation to enter into a swap at a specified future date.
-In exchange for the option, the buyer needs to pay a premium to the issuer/seller.
+The buyer needs to pay a premium to the issuer/seller in exchange for the option.
 Another name for such an option is the swap option.

 Unlike futures, these tools are not standardized, instead are OTC (over-the-counter) contracts.
 It means that the parties need to agree on the terms of the agreement, including price, fixed and floating rates, expiration, and the notional amount.

 Following are the features of swaptions:

 - They are not standardized contracts.
 Or, we can say that these contracts enjoy more flexibility when it comes to deciding on the terms of the agreement.

 - Usually, big financial organizations, banks, or hedge funds make use of this option.